 A few weeks ago, my husband took me to the cemetery in a nearby town where he has purchased two burial plots.
 He purchased these plots years ago, and since we have only been married for two years, I was not part of this original purchase.
 But in a way, I am glad to know I do have a final resting place...although my actual final resting place is not here on Earth at all.
-I am a born-again Christian and as such, I have committed my life to Christ and as He is no longer on this earth after He died, I believe I will not be either when I die.
+I am a born-again Christian, and as such, I have committed my life to Christ, and as He is no longer on this earth after He died, I believe I will not be either when I die.
 I believe my soul will be in Heaven with Him, so where the remains of my earthly shell of a body are buried is not of much consequence to me.

 When we first went to the cemetery, I was curious.
-It is in a picturesque little town that neither my husband or I are from, or have ever lived in.
+It is in a picturesque little town that neither my husband or I am from, or have ever lived in.
 But it's well known in my state, and not too far from where we live.
-We both love visiting in this town, and it is definitely beautiful.
+We both love visiting this town, and it is beautiful.
 Driving down the pathway leading to our burial plots, I noticed how old the trees were that lined the road.
-It was shady and would be a nice place for relatives to come visit, if they choose to do so.
+It was shady and would be a nice place for relatives to visit if they choose to do so.
 My husband mentioned that down near the water had been available but was a lot more expensive, and did I mind that we weren't there?
 I thought for a few seconds and discovered that where I am buried really doesn't matter at all to me.
-If people do come to visit our remains, hopefully they will bring a folding chair if they decide to stay a bit, and be shaded by the old trees with full green branches.
+If people do come to visit our remains, hopefully, they will bring a folding chair if they decide to stay a bit and be shaded by the old trees with full green branches.
 And on a hot day, they can be cooled by the breezes coming off the river not too far away.
 Or maybe they will take a walk down by the river and feel the peace of being near the water and how water can soothe the soul.

-I am grateful to him for having the forethought to have chosen a spot for us, so that our relatives will not have to deal with choosing and purchasing not one but two burial plots so we can be together.
-And I am happy to know that although this is not a first marriage for either of us, it is the final marriage for both of us, and I have never been happier so of course would want my earthly remains to be next to his.
+I am grateful to him for having the forethought to have chosen a spot for us so that our relatives will not have to deal with choosing and purchasing not one but two burial plots so we can be together.
+And I am happy to know that although this is not the first marriage for either of us, it is the final marriage for both of us, and I have never been happier so of course would want my earthly remains to be next to his.